atlassian/git-lob/doc/dependencies.md

 There is no '-r' option to 'godep update' so actually 'godep update' will reverse the rewriting of the package names to the internal _workspace version.
 That's why you have to run 'godep save -r' again afterwards to fix this.

+## Customising a dependency through a fork ##

+When we create forks of a dependency to change it, we don't change the identifying path of the dependency; e.g. my fork of goamz lives at https://github.com/sinbad/goamz but we stil refer to it as https://github.com/mitchellh/goamz to avoid breaking cross-refs inside the code.

+This works because inside my local src/github.com/mitchellh/goamz repo I've created a secondary remote of my fork and pulled the changes in from my fork there, before using 'godep save' (see above) to 'freeze' that version in this repo.

+So when customising a dependency you need to ensure that you have any existing customisations in your src/ folder, update the code, push to the fork, then godep save again, as described above in 'updating an existing dependency'.